Fabio Viviani (chef): Early life

 Fabio Viviani grew up in Florence, Italy.
-At age 11 he worked nights at a local bakery (since he was too young to officially join the staff) and held several positions in the restaurant industry during his teenage years.
-In 1992, 14-year-old Viviani began working at the Il Pallaio trattoria in Florence, which served Italian comfort food and had a 120-seat cover, becoming sous chef by age 16, mentored by Italian restaurateur Simone Mugnaini.
+At age 11 he worked nights at a local bakery and held several positions in the restaurant industry during his teenage years.
+In 1992, 14-year-old Viviani began working at the Il Pallaio trattoria in Florence, becoming sous chef by age 16, mentored by Italian restaurateur Simone Mugnaini.
+He was married in Italy and his wife managed his restaurants while he competed on Top Chef.